matthewmacdermott/third-year-project/codegen_apps/README.md

 Additionally, OPS is packaged with support scripts to generate profile summaries, which are added as artifacts.
 Further details in section [Build OPS/Section 4](#4-run-profile-scripts-for-data-summaries) on how to run these support scripts to generate summaries.

 ### Build OPS

+The setup given below is tested on the [KAUST hardware acceleration cluster](https://www.hpc.kaust.edu.sa/), where the setup script can be directly used if you're using KAUST.
+Otherwise, use them as templates to create your own scripts.

+NOTE: We have tested our work on the Paderborn PC2-noctuna2 cluster.
+If you are running it on PC2-noctuna2 or a similar cluster in PC2, follow the instructions on [Build and Run on PC2-Noctuna2 cluster](#build-and-run-on-pc2-noctuna2-cluster).

 #### 1. Setup environment

 Sample setup script for Vitis 2022.2, [source_kaust_vitis_2022_2_ops.sh](../scripts/source_kaust_vitis_2022_2_ops.sh) is given.
 Please modify it accordingly before the source.
 NOTE: Make sure the environment variable OPS_HLS_ARTIFACT_DIR is set as mentioned in the main [README.md Getting Started - Step 2](../README.md#step-2-add-environment-variable).